25prabhu10/notes/docs/Non-Sorted/Interview/Roles_and_Responsibilities.md

 9. Strong organizational skills to juggle multiple tasks within the constraints of timelines and budgets with business acumen

-10. Ability to work and thrive in a fast-paced environment, learn rapidly and master diverse web technologies and techniques.
+10. Ability to work and thrive in a fast-paced environment, learn rapidly and master diverse web technologies and techniques

 ## Day To Day